barbazul/1kfa/mod_guide_player.md

 No flip may use more than 3 cards in total, so adding advantage cards beyond 2 is just ignored.

-Sometimes there's a situation where you are instructed to both "flip with advantage" and "flip with disadvantage".
+It is possible a situation might arise where you are instructed to both "flip with advantage" and "flip with disadvantage".
-To resolve any of these combinations, simply add up all the advantages, and then subtract all the disadvantages to arrive at your sum of advantage or disadvantage.
+If this happens, simply add up all the advantages, and then subtract all the disadvantages to arrive at a "net advantage" or "net disadvantage".
 The maximum is still two extra cards, so if the sum is -3, you only flip with two disadvantage cards.